FPGAwars/apio-dev-builds/README.md

 #### Using a Python pip package

 If you have Python installed on your system, you can install Apio as a Pip package.

 **Install**

-1. Run `python --version`` and verify that you have a reasonably recent python version.
-See Apio's *requires-python* in it's [project file](https://github.com/FPGAwars/apio/blob/develop/pyproject.toml).
+1. Run `python --version` and verify that you have a 'reasonably recent' python version.
+(Apio's minimum Python requirement is specified in its [project file](https://github.com/FPGAwars/apio/blob/develop/pyproject.toml)).

-2. Install the latest Apio code as a Pip package by running the following command.
+2. Install the latest Apio code by running the following command.

 ```
 pip install --force-reinstall -U git+https://github.com/FPGAwars/apio.git@develop#egg=apio